 What a lovely little summer supper we had last night.
 I made a crustless quiche like-dish, loaded with shredded zucchini, served with a green salad with fresh lemon dressing, and a fruit salad.

 I enjoyed not only eating the zucchini bake, but also watching my 10 year-old daughter Katelyn shovel it her mouth, since she doesn’t like zucchini.
-Of course, I couldn’t tell Katelyn the dish contained zucchini, because then she would automatically reject it out of principal.
+Of course, I couldn’t tell Katelyn the dish contained zucchini, because then she would automatically reject it out of principle.
 No one is going to tell her zucchini can be good.
 Humph!
 I was nervous the whole time she would use her fork to pick through it and investigate, asking detailed questions.
 I really felt like I was getting away with something, and I did, this time.

 Packed with provolone and kissed with basil, Italian Zucchini Bake is like a hybrid of quiche and spoon bread.
 Because this dish is rich, I wanted light side dish offerings, and looking back, a fresh, warm baguette would have rounded out the meal nicely.
 This menu would make a perfect brunch offering.